 Diagnosis of Congenital Goiter

-If doctors suspect the infant has a goiter, they do ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more to measure the size of the thyroid.
+If doctors suspect the infant has a goiter, they do ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more to measure the size of the thyroid.

 Tests are done to determine levels of thyroid hormones in the blood (see Thyroid function tests Thyroid function tests The thyroid is a small gland, measuring about 2 inches (5 centimeters) across, that lies just under the skin below the Adam’s apple in the neck.
 The two halves (lobes) of the gland are connected... read more ).